Dear Incredible Recovery Café Community,

 The Safe Place for Writers class, which has been faithfully meeting weekly online, shared with us one of their writing prompts about kindness that has resonated with me since the beginning of this journey.

 This past year has been one of incredible change.
 We pivoted from an in-person model of radical hospitality and healing support to one that was primarily based on one-on-one teleconnection phone support and virtual platforms, Zoom and Facebook Live.
 At the same time, recognizing that we were a primary source of nutrition for many people, we initiated a daily to-go meal program.
 Since March 17th, we have provided food 7 days a week, every day, and served over 45,000 meals.
 In light of the isolation of so many, we stood up three Outreach Teams: one at Evergreen Treatment Service’s Airport Way Site, one to campers in Denny Park, and one in partnership with Country Doctor to the Tiny House Villages throughout the city.
+Our Recovery Café Network Team pivoted to helping Recovery Cafe’s around the country innovate and and adjust their service model.
 Finally, especially early in the pandemic when our community was in a massive lockdown, we recognized the need not only to connect people to services but to communicate clearly and directly to each person Recovery Café serves that you are not forgotten, you are not abandoned, you are important to us, you are loved.

 In the past year, we have grieved the loss of several people in our community, and we have celebrated the wins—housing secured, stimulus checks, good food, and the incredible, kind generosity of this community.